pulp-platform/hci/STYLE.md

 15. Use assertions inside `interface`s, waive them only if you are reasonably sure that they must be waived!
 *One of the useful properties of `interface`s compared to plain `struct`s is that they can carry assertions without cluttering the code.*

+16. As a corollary of 3, the usage of flip-flop macros (e.g., from https://github.com/pulp-platform/common_cells/blob/master/include/common_cells/registers.svh), common in many PULP IPs, is __discouraged__ in HWPE-style accelerators using HCI IPs.
+*I believe the only benefit of these is to save time in writing code.
+But they do that at the expense of readability and understandability, which are severely hindered.
+They also introduce potential subtle bugs.
+It is my strong opinion that we should focus instead on making code readable & debuggable, as we spend >90% of our design time in reading and debugging code.
+Making code faster to write is a design anti-pattern.*